supertgo/django-airport/README.md

 python manage.py import_airports
 ```

-### To test the second challenge follow the steps above:
+### To test the second challenge follow the steps below:

 Create your superuser with the following command: